 Can I take an American Sign Language test for placement or credit?

 The Language & Cross-Cultural Studies department offers an in-person department exam that will give you transcript credit for ASL 101 or 102.
 There is not a placement test for ASL.
 The fee is $100 per credit or $400 per course, which comes to $800 if you want transcript credit for both ASL 101 and 102.
 If your intention is simply to satisfy the Augsburg language requirement, you would need to take (and pass) only the test for 102 ($400).
 Please contact the Languages Department chair if you are interested in pursuing this option.

 Yes, please contact Michael Kidd if you are interested in pursuing this option.

 Can I retake any of the placement tests?

 Language: You are not allowed to retake the Spanish, French or German Placement Test.
-You can retest in the LTI tests, however it will cost money again because you receive credit for these tests.
+You can retake the Language Testing International test however it will cost you money because Augsburg pays for only the first test.